Virginals

 The virginals (Note: The plural form may refer to a single instrument.) is a keyboard instrument of the harpsichord family.
 It was popular in Europe during the late Renaissance and early Baroque periods.

 Description

-A virginal is a smaller and simpler, rectangular or polygonal, form of harpsichord.
-It has only one string per note, running more or less parallel to the keyboard, on the long side of the case.
+A virginal is a smaller and simpler version of the harpsichord, with a rectangular or polygonal shape.
+It has only one string per key, in contrast to the several strings per key for a harpsichord.
+The strings run more or less parallel to the keyboard, on the long side of the case.
 Many, if not most, of the instruments were constructed without legs, and would be placed on a table for playing.
 Later models were built with their own stands.

 Mechanism

 The mechanism of the virginals is identical to the harpsichord's, in that its wire strings are plucked by a set of plectra, mounted in jacks.
 Its case, however, is rectangular or polygonal, and the single choir of strings—one per note—runs roughly parallel to the keyboard.
 The strings are plucked either near one end, as with the harpsichord, or in the case of the muselar, nearer the middle, producing a more flute-like tone that's reduced in upper harmonics.